sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 - Each leaf in a Merkle tree must be submitted exactly once.
 - The leafs in a Merkle tree must be submitted in ascending order on each chain according to the leaf's index.
 - The Gnosis Safe owners must be able to cancel an active Merkle root in the `SphinxModuleProxy`.
-- The Gnosis Safe owners must be able to cancel a Merkle root that has been signed off-chain, but is not yet active in the `SphinxModuleProxy`.
-(TODO(somewhere): explain how this is possible)
+- The Gnosis Safe owners must be able to cancel a Merkle root that has been signed off-chain, but is not yet active in the `SphinxModuleProxy`.[^1]
 - The Merkle proof verification logic must hash the Merkle leaf using the internal [`_getLeafHash` function](TODO(end)).
+- It must be impossible to reuse a signed Merkle root in a different `SphinxModuleProxy` that is also owned by the Gnosis Safe.[^2]
 - All of the behavior described in this specification must apply to [all Gnosis Safe contracts supported by Sphinx](TODO(end)).

 ## Function-Level Invariants